-- Medication – usually a type of antidepressant medication called selective serotonin reuptake inhibitors (SSRIs) that can help by altering the balance of chemicals in the brain (NICE, 2016).
+- Medication – usually a type of antidepressant medication called selective serotonin reuptake inhibitors (SSRIs) that can help by altering the balance of chemicals in the brain (NICE, 2005).

-This page was last reviewed in May 2018.
+This page was last reviewed in January 2022.

-Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.
+Our support line offers practical and emotional support with feeding your baby: 0300 330 0700.